arthurgian/c-projects/Mirror Tree/README.md

 Two functions have been implemented in mirror trees:

-    1. The "is_mirror" function that returns 1 if two trees are mirrors of each other and 0 otherwise. int is_mirror(Tree *tree_a, Tree *tree_b);
+    1. The "eh_espelho" function that returns 1 if two trees are mirrors of each other and 0 otherwise. int is_mirror(Tree *tree_a, Tree *tree_b);

-    2. The "create_mirror" function that returns a new tree that is a mirror of the tree passed as a parameter.
+    2. The "cria_espelho" function that returns a new tree that is a mirror of the tree passed as a parameter.
     Tree *create_mirror(Tree *tree_a);